What to Give a Puppy to Chew On?

 Just like their human baby counterparts, puppies simply have the need to chew.
 Not unlike human babies, puppies also explore their world with their mouths.
 They’ll try to mouth and chew anything they come across!

 Puppies and TeethingCheck Price on Amazon

 Puppies are born with baby teeth and go through a teething process, just like their baby humans.
 Teething can last anywhere from 4 months of age to 7 months of age (depending on your pup’s breed and personality).
-As a pup’s adult teeth are developing in the gums, she pup will experience gum irritations, swellling and pain.
+During this process, your puppy will lose her baby teeth.
+As a pup’s adult teeth are developing in the gums, the pup will experience gum irritations, swelling and pain.
 As a result, your pup will look for anything and everything to chew on to relieve these teething symptoms.
 She may try to chew fabric (your favorite dress or pants), carpet and furniture, pillows, anything made of wood (baseboards, furniture legs, etc.), and things made from plastic.

 Don’t forget shoes—puppies love to chew on shoes!

 Your puppy’s looking for something that’s hard, soothing and satisfying to soothe away pain.
 Chewing is also a distraction from her irritability caused by teething pain.
 Not only that, but your pup will try mouthing everything to learn about her world.